amolonf/test1/README.md

 # Credicard verification program

-python Credicard.py
+How to run: ```python CreditCard.py```

-This program is use
+This program is used to verify the numbers entered by the user